nonigopalchandro/Caption/README.md

 # Caption
-this is a Caption php script with admin panel. it's a birthday based script. it will show post from current author birthaday. there has birthday, who death, latest caption in home page. and there is also single page, author profile, author posts, author list, terms, privacy, contact, about and more think integrated with that script.
+this is a Caption php script with admin panel. it's a birthday based script. it will show post from current author birthaday. there has birthday, who death, latest caption in home page. and there is also single page, author profile, author posts, author list, terms, privacy, contact, about and more think integrated with that script. there is admin panel to manage edit delete and add writer, content, images, tags, terms, privacy, contact, about and much more. every page has paginavigation for navigate next page.

 ![alt text](https://github.com/nonigopalchandro/Caption/blob/main/preview/1.png?raw=true)